-Premature ejaculation isn’t defined by a specific length of time, but more to do with losing control over when to ejaculate, and commonly ejaculating when either you or your partner aren’t ready.
+Premature ejaculation (or as I prefer to refer to it, involuntary ejaculation) isn’t defined by a specific length of time, but more to do with losing control over when to ejaculate, and commonly ejaculating when either you or your partner aren’t ready.
 The main feature that earns the label of premature ejaculation is if this causes you distress.

 It is often described as ejaculating within about 1 minute of penetration, although there is no fixed time for ‘too soon’.

 It is more defined as a loss of control over ejaculation, and the distress it causes.

 It is the most common male sexual problem reported, and affects men of all ages.